AdaCore/training_material/courses/rust_essentials/130_memory_management/05_clone.rst

 Cost of Duplication
 ---------------------

-- Useful when original variable must remain valid after a function call
+- Useful when original variable must remain valid after function call
 - Significantly more expensive than a move
   - Requires new memory allocation and data migration